Year 1 Class

 If they are not put into the box in the morning they will be changed on the following day.

-This will also be sent out every Friday and is to be returned completed by the following Thursday.(Hand in Thursday – back out Friday).
+This will also be sent out every Friday and is to be returned completed by the following Friday.(Hand in Friday – back out Friday).
 A house point will be rewarded for completed homework.

 Snack time takes place at morning playtime.
 The snack consists of a vegetable or a piece of fruit.
 If your child does no like the snack provided by school, a piece of fruit or vegetable snack can be sent in from home.
 If your child receives school milk, this will also be consumed at snack time.
 If your child does not receive school milk, they can have a drink from the water bottle they have brought from home.